PeterWangIntel/crosswalk-website/Crosswalk-4-release-notes.md

 #### Tizen

-* "Run As Service" - Allow to run Crosswalk as a central daemon process with additional render/extension process for each running applications
+* "Run As Service" - Allow to run Crosswalk as a central daemon process with additional render/extension process for each running application
 * Extension Process SMACK support for Tizen 2.x
 * Support for Tizen legacy application packages (wgt)
 * Initial support for Tizen IVI